swozzy/tic-tac-toe/README.md

   1. You're probably in this repository already, but if not, please follow this link: https://github.com/swozzy/tic-tac-toe/tree/main
   2. Click the green " ⬇ Code" button
   3. Download the repository as a ZIP file.
 It should be called "tic-tac-toe-main"
   4. Open the folder that contains the ZIP file.
-Extract the files in that folder
+Extract the ZIP files to that folder
-  5. You should see a folder called "tic-tac-toe-main."
+  5. You should see a folder called "tic-tac-toe-main".
 We will use the terminal to get to the main.py function and execute it in the section below called "Running the Game."

-  __NOTE (1)__: Location of main function: C:\...\FOLDER_EXTRACTED_TO\tic-tac-toe-main\methods_and_classes
+  __NOTE (1)__: Location of main function (after downloading and extracting): C:\...\FOLDER_EXTRACTED_TO\tic-tac-toe-main\methods_and_classes\**main.py**

   __NOTE (2)__: There are no branches besides the ```main``` branch, so please use that one.